fenago/python-networking-sysadmins/scripting/lab_guides/Lab_16.md

-In this section, we are going to see an example[]{#id326064861 .indexterm} of a list of dance forms from Wikipedia.
+In this section, we are going to see an example of a list of dance forms from Wikipedia.
 We are going to list all classical Indian dances.
 For that, create a `extract_from_wikipedia.py`script and write the following content in it: